guhan1584/VideoGameDiscoveryApp/README.md

 ## Conclusion

 The **Video Game Discovery App**  is a React-based web application aimed at helping users explore games across multiple genres and platforms.
-Using React Query, infinite scrolling, and optimized search, the app ensures a smooth user experience.
+Using React Query, infinite scrolling, Zustand for state management, and optimized search, the app ensures a smooth user experience.

 ---